-- Everyone develops a good understanding of the pupil's areas of strength and difficulty - We listen to the parents' concerns - Everyone understands the agreed outcomes sought for the child - Everyone is clear on what the next steps are receive SEN support.
-Parents who have any concerns should initially speak to their child's teacher and then if needed to the SENDCO.
+Parents who have any concerns should initially speak to their child's teacher and then if needed to the SENDCo.
 Assessing and reviewing pupils' progress towards outcomes We will follow the graduated approach and the four-part cycle of assess, plan, do, review.
-The class teacher will work with the SENCO to carry out a clear analysis of the pupil's needs.
-This will draw on: • The teacher's assessment and experience of the pupil • Their previous progress and attainment and behaviour • Other teachers' assessments, where relevant • The individual's development in comparison to their peers and national data • The views and experience of parents • The pupil's own views • Advice from external support services, if relevant All teachers and support staff who work with the pupil will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
+The class teacher will work with the SENDCo to carry out a clear analysis of the pupil's needs.
+This will draw on: The teacher's assessment and experience of the pupil Their previous progress and attainment and behaviour Other teachers' assessments, where relevant The individual's development in comparison to their peers and national data The views and experience of parents The pupil's own views Advice from external support services, if relevant All teachers and support staff who work with the pupil will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
 We will regularly review the effectiveness of the support and interventions and their impact on the pupil's progress.
 Personal Learning Plans will be reviewed each half term and Educational Health Care Plans will be reviewed annually.
 Supporting transition There are planned transition activities for pupils with SEND when transferring to a new year group.
 Pupil's will meet their new teacher and visit their new classroom.
 Transition arrangement between Village Infants School and William Ford C of E Junior School are carefully planned and pupils from Village Infants also visit their new classroom and meet their new teachers.
 Transition booklets are made for some SEND pupils.
 The booklets contain photographs of the pupil's new teacher, learning support assistant, lunch time staff, classroom and toilets.
 The booklet is sent home to enable parents to have regular discussions with their children during the summer holiday.
-Our approach to Village Infants is an inclusive school.
-We ensure that pupils are included teaching pupils with SEN in all aspects of learning and school life throughout our school.
+Our approach to teaching pupils with SEN Village Infants is an inclusive school.
+We ensure that pupils are included in all aspects of learning and school life throughout our school.
 Teachers are responsible and accountable for the progress and development of all the pupils in their class.
 High quality teaching is our first step in responding to pupils who have SEN. This will be differentiated for individual pupils.